Cover of Don Quixote

 GBM Assessment (Score: 10/10)

-Miguel de Cervantes' Don Quixote is widely regarded as the first modern novel and the greatest work of Spanish literature.
-Through the tragicomic adventures of the self-deluded knight-errant and his faithful squire Sancho Panza, Cervantes created an enduring exploration of the tension between idealism and reality that has influenced every subsequent novelist.
+Miguel de Cervantes' Don Quixote is considered the first modern novel and the greatest work of Spanish literature.
+Through the tragicomic adventures of the self-deluded knight-errant and his faithful squire Sancho Panza, Cervantes created an abiding exploration of the tension between idealism and reality that has influenced every subsequent novelist.

 Shakespeare & Cervantes, c.
 1605-1623